corda/corda/docs/source/serialization.rst

 Type Evolution
 --------------

-When we move to AMQP as the serialization format, we will be adding explicit support for interoperability of different versions of the same code.
+Type evolution is the mechanisms by which classes can be altered over time yet still remain serializable and deserializable across all versions of the class.
+This ensures an object serialized with an older idea of what the class "looked like" can be deserialized and a version of the current state of the class instantiated.

-We will describe here the rules and features for evolvability as part of a future update to the documentation.
+More detail can be found in :doc:`serialization-default-evolution`